 Comanche Trail Pipeline is committed to ensuring the long-term integrity of the region’s environment.
-As an operating principle, Comanche Trail Pipeline will work with individual landowners to make accommodations and to achieve full restoration of impacted land.
+As an operating principle, Comanche Trail Pipeline works with individual landowners to make accommodations and to achieve full restoration of impacted land.
 It is our expectation that our efforts mitigate disruptions and leave no long-term footprint.

 Comanche Trail Pipeline has incorporated protection of sensitive resources from the very start of the process to route, design, build and eventually operate a pipeline.
 During the initial conception stage of the pipeline and its proposed route, we selected a route that avoided and minimized the crossing of sensitive environmental resources as our base routing guideline.
 This, coupled with avoidance of residences, defines the route initially and then the entire route is field verified by civil, environmental and cultural survey studies that further identify sensitive areas for the project to avoid.